callstack/reassure/README.md

 You can also check our example [GitHub workflow](https://github.com/callstack-internal/reassure/blob/main/.github/workflows/main.yml).

-**Note**
-Your performance test will run much longer than regular integration tests.
+> **Note**: Your performance test will run much longer than regular integration tests.
 It's because we run each test scenario multiple times (by default 10), and we repeat that for two branches of your code.
 Hence, each test will run 20 times by default.
 That's unless you increase that number even higher.

 ## Assessing CI stability